acara-app/plate/SECURITY.md

 **Please do NOT report security vulnerabilities via public GitHub issues.**

-If you have discovered a security vulnerability in Plate (e.g., XSS, SQL Injection, Authorization Bypass, or Data Leakage), please report it privately.
+If you have discovered a security vulnerability in Acara Plate (e.g., XSS, SQL Injection, Authorization Bypass, or Data Leakage), please report it privately.

 ### Preferred Method: GitHub Private Reporting
 We use GitHub's [Private Vulnerability Reporting](https://github.com/acara-app/plate/security/advisories/new) feature.
 This allows you to open a private advisory that only repository maintainers can see.